 - Apps – what are they trying to access

-This ensures that anyone trying to access your data is verified to ensure that it is a trusted person, in a trusted location, using a trusted device and have permissions to access the app or data in question.
+This ensures that anyone trying to access your data is verified to ensure that they are a trusted person, in a trusted location, using a trusted device and have permissions to access the app or data in question.
 The difficulty here is getting the balance between tight security and simple user experience.
 If users have issues accessing their data then this will cause frustrations, but not challenging these factors leave your organisation at risk.

 How to do this?

 We recommend beginning with an IT security audit to assess your current situation and to then create a risk and remediation plan, which outlines steps to improve your security.
 You may need additional security tools – we often recommend Microsoft 365.
 Most organisations are already running Office 365 and Microsoft 365 is a combination of Office 365, Windows 10 and Enterprise Mobility + Security.
 These solutions combine a variety of applications, which cover: